SamLab17/Chip8_Emulator/README.md

 The font sprite sheet used was created by user "Hobo" and was downloaded from [here](https://opengameart.org/content/monospace-bitmap-fonts-english-russian)

-The Chip 8 Programs included in the screenshots and used during development were found [here](https://github.com/dmatlack/chip8/tree/master/roms).
+The Chip 8 Programs included in the screenshots and used during development (except for  `LonghornDemo.ch8`) were found [here](https://github.com/dmatlack/chip8/tree/master/roms).

+The Octo Chip8 IDE made by John Earnest was extremely useful in creating `LonghornDemo.ch8`.
+It can be used [here](http://johnearnest.github.io/Octo/).

 ## References